okgrow/guides/processes/development/new-app-setup/README.md

     1. Add accounts+semaphoredeploy@okgrow.com as a collaborator.
 1. For meteor projects use [our fork of the "horse" buildpack](https://github.com/okgrow/meteor-buildpack-horse.git)
     1. Configure the Logentries add-on in Heroku
-        1. Add the Logentries Slack integration to the project channel
         1. Disable email for all notifications and add the Slack webhook URL
-        1. disable some notifications which get triggered by every websocket connection:
+        1. Disable some notifications which get triggered by every websocket connection:
             1. High response time
             1. Connection closed w/o response
             1. Idle connection
+    1. Add the Logentries Slack integration to the project channel
 1. Create production Heroku app (same steps as staging)
     1. Configure Mailgun add-on
       2. Add DNS records